gitbrent/PptxGenJS/README.md

 ### Node.js
 * Node can accept a callback function that will return the filename once the save is complete
+* Node can also be used to stream a powerpoint file - simply pass a filename that begins with "http"

 ```javascript
 // A: File will be saved to the local working directory (`__dirname`)